Microxyphiomyces: Taxonomy

 For much of the twentieth century the genus was folded into the widespread and morphologically variable Tricharia because its smooth thallus and delicate, sterile were considered minor variants within that assemblage.
 Phenotypic cladistic work first hinted that the "T. vainioi group" formed an independent lineage, and two-locus molecular phylogenies later confirmed that it is only distantly related to the core species of Tricharia.
-On that evidence, Xavier-Leite and colleages reinstated Microxyphiomyces in 2023, transferred fourteen names into it, and restricted Tricharia to species with coarsely thalli and stout setae.
+On that evidence, Xavier-Leite and colleagues reinstated Microxyphiomyces in 2023, transferred fourteen names into it, and restricted Tricharia to species with coarsely thalli and stout setae.

 Description

 Microxyphiomyces species are minute, leaf-dwelling lichens that form a thin, continuous thallus closely to the leaf surface.
 The thallus is smooth rather than warted and ranges from pale greenish to grey-green; it is thread through with fine, black, sterile bristles (setae) that emerge singly or in loose tufts and give the colony a subtle, bristly sheen.
 These setae are markedly slimmer and more flexible than those seen in Tricharia (in the strict sense), a difference that, together with the unbroken thallus surface, makes the genus recognisable in the field.